- Your City

 Silver Lake Monitoring

-The City has collected water quality samples at various depths at one station at Silver Lake between 1989-2018.
+The City has collected water quality samples at various depths at one station at Silver Lake since 1989.
+View the 2023 Silver Lake health report.

-The City’s monitoring of Silver Lake of the last 20 years is to look at water quality trends over time related to nutrients and lake productivity.
+The purpose of the City’s monitoring of Silver Lake is to look at water quality trends over time as related to nutrients and lake productivity.

 The productivity values or trophic state values have varied from year to year, but most have been in the oligotrophic range (below 40).
-The sampling data suggest that Silver Lake’s trophic state has not declined over the past 20 years.
+The sampling data suggest that Silver Lake’s trophic state has not declined since monitoring began in 1989.

 Click on the links below for more information: